Bookrage001/osc/resources/docs/extras/advanced-property-syntax.md

 ```
 OSC{/address, 1}
 ```
-Will return `1` at first and listen for osc messages on address `/address`.
+Will return `1` at first and listen for osc messages on address `/address [preArgs]`.
 Each time a value is received, the property will be updated.

 If the leading slash (`/`) is omitted, the address will be prefixed with the widget's `address` property: